mardecode/la-republica-scraper/README.md

-# la-republica-scraper
+# 📰 La república scraper

 This repository downloads the daily news from the Colombian newspaper **La República** https://www.larepublica.co/

 The steps performed are:

-- The links to each news are obtained
+- 🔗 The links to each news are obtained
-- Access to each news
+- 📰 Access to each news
-- The title, summary, and body of the news are extracted
+- 🧾 The title, summary, and body of the news are extracted
-- Each news is stored in a .txt file
+- 📂 Each news is stored in a `news_title`.txt file,

-Each time we run the scraper.py file, it will download the current day's news by creating a folder  where the program will store the information.
-Each folder is named with the date it was executed.
-All folders were stored in the main folder called `data` if this folder doesn't exist, the program will create it.
+Each time we run the scraper.py file, it will download the current day's news by creating a folder  where the program will store the information. **Each folder is named with the date it was executed**.
+All folders were stored in the main folder called 📂 `data` if this folder doesn't exist, the program will create it.

 ## Requirements